 - Accessibility has become the norm, many of us have skilled up, designers, developers, QAs, and accessibility testers alike, so the learning curve will be significantly gentler than it was when we were all having to learn for the first time

-As discussed, there are 9 new requirements, but as we typically aim for AA compliance, only 7 of those are required for meeting the regulations, although as always, viewing accessibility through a legal lens, as opposed to through a people lens means we should at the very least consider those AAA criteria, as they often contain hidden gems of best practice, which typically make interfaces easier to use for everybody, but especially disabled people.
+As discussed, there are 9 new requirements, but as we typically aim for AA compliance, only 6 of those are required for meeting the regulations, although as always, viewing accessibility through a people lens as opposed to through a legal lens means we should certainly aim to implement as much AAA stuff and best practices as we can.

 Let's look at the 2 new Level A requirements first